 Medicinal inorganic chemistry is an interdisciplinary research area that has grown primarily due to the serendipitous discovery of Cisplatin, a platinum-based anticancer drug developed in the late 1960s.
 In the last decades, a significant amount of research has been carried out designing and discovering new metallodrugs with lower level of limitations.
 To achieve a new metal complex with improved biological activity and decreased cytotoxicity, both the metal center and the surrounding organic ligands play key roles.
 Organometallic complexes, chemical compounds containing at least one direct metal-carbon bond, are well known for their many applications in various fields of research including medicinal chemistry.
 Organometallic complexes with specific characteristics including structural diversity, possibility of ligand exchange, redox and catalytic properties have recently gained much attraction for medicinal purposes.
 The distinct physiochemical properties of organometallic complexes along with the presence of strong metal-carbon σ-bond, have made them valuable in therapeutic studies.
 They are promising candidates to enhance the effectiveness of treatments, broaden their range of action, reduce adverse effects, and prevent resistance.
 Herein, we highlight the important role of organometallic metal complexes in metallodrug design.

 Keywords: Metallodrug, Cyclometalated complex, Bioinorganic chemistry, Structural diversity, biological activity

-*Corresponding author E-mail:

-abedanzadeh@gmail.com
+*E-mail address: abedanzadeh@gmail.com

-Faculty of Chemistry, Kharazmi University, Tehran 15719-14911, Iran
+Faculty of Chemistry, Kharazmi University, Tehran, Iran